Black cutworm (Agotis ipsilon)

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

-- kaolin-When applied as a spray to foliage and stems it acts as a repellent to some insect pests.
+- kaolin-When applied as a spray to leaves, stems, and fruit, it acts as a repellant to some insect pests.
 Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE